Transformation Fetish

 - Statue / Doll Fetish19/100Agalmatophilia · Objects & MaterialsAgalmatophilia is a sexual or romantic attraction to statues, mannequins, dolls, or other lifelike representations of the human form.
 A linked theme, Pygmalionism, centres on fantasies of such a figure coming to life, or of a living body turning to stone or freezing into immobility.19

-- Primal Play33/100Identity & TransformationA consensual style of intimacy in which partners drop social restraint and act from an instinctual, animalistic headspace, often through predator-and-prey dynamics.
-This feral register overlaps with therian identity and inner-animal embodiment rather than scripted scenes.33
+- Primal Play33/100Identity & TransformationA consensual style of intimacy in which partners drop social restraint and act from an instinctual, animalistic headspace, most often through predator-and-prey dynamics.
+In its feral register it overlaps with therian identity and inner-animal embodiment rather than scripted scenes.33

 - Self-As-Female Arousal32/100Autogynephilia · Identity & TransformationAutogynephilia is a contested research construct describing a proposed pattern in which a person assigned male is sexually aroused by the thought or image of themselves as female.
 It appears in the DSM-5 only as a specifier for transvestic disorder, not as a stand-alone diagnosis.32